 |NUMBER OF SPECIAL EVENTS|

-Credit for Jamaica Defence Force Applicant (Jamaican Citizens)
+Credits for Jamaica Defence Force Applicants (Jamaican Citizens)

-Active or retired Jamaica Defence Force personnel who have qualified to pilot wings standards shall be deemed to have met the ground school instruction requirements, the written examination requirement, the skill requirement and the requirement to hold a Private Pilot Licence, provided that the applicant-
+Active or retired Jamaica Defence Force personnel who have qualified to pilot wings standards, shall be deemed to have met the ground school instruction requirement, the written examination requirement, the course requirement and the skill requirement provided that:

-- meet the experience requirements of which a minimum of 10 hours flight time was acquired in the category of aircraft for which the licence is sought in the 12 months preceding the date of application, and
+- the applicant meets the experience requirements of which a minimum of 10 hours flight time in the category of aircraft for which the licence is sought shall have been acquired in the 12 months preceding the date of application; and

-- obtains a minimum of 70% in the written Air Law examination.
+- the applicant obtains a minimum of 70% in the appropriate written Air Law examination.
+Schedule 8A, Section III.